 Affiliate marketing is when another entity – called a publisher – promotes your business for you.
 In return, you pay them for each lead they send your way.
 This strategy has long been used by B2C companies but lately it has become more popular among B2B.
 Why is this, and how can you get started with it?
 Here’s what you need to know:

 Before we get into how you can use B2B affiliate marketing to boost lead generation, it’s a good idea to look at what you stand to gain.
-If you’re like most businesses, you’re not going to implement a new marketing strategy without some sense of the value it can return.
+If you’re like most businesses, you’re not going to implement a new marketing and sales strategy without some sense of the value it can return.
 Your time and your resources are valuable, and you don’t want to go wasting them on something that doesn’t have some distinct advantages or proven results.

 Let’s consider an example.
 Most businesses have several ways that they go about marketing themselves – email marketing, online advertising, social media, SEO for lead generation, etc. With these standard marketing methods, you are promoting yourself to anyone who will listen, with the hopes that they will convert.
 For instance, you may use cold email outreach techniques to contact people on your email list.
 And while there are things that you can do to target a specific niche, you are still paying to advertise to each of these people, whether or not they convert.

 This isn’t the case with affiliate marketing.
 According to Volusion, “The main advantage of having an affiliate program is that it is entirely performance-based.
 Because affiliates are only paid a commission once the desired action has taken place, they’re more motivated to drive the conversion you’re looking for.
 This mitigates any efforts that drive traffic with little to no value to your company while also ensuring that you get what you pay for.”